hello1089/COMP-PRG-MOB-APP-challenges-/Readme.txt

 get messy.
 This repository is just a backup of my coding homework and the stuff we did in in class.
-I guess if ypu wanted to you could look at this for examples.
+I guess if you wanted to you could look at this for examples.